Nodes

 Third-party API #

 Third-party APIs should be avoided.
-These are custom connection mechanisms built on top of block data, and there is no way to validate the authenticity of the data.
+These are custom connection mechanisms built on top of nodes, and there is no way to validate the authenticity of the data.

-Based on use case and context, some nodes are very thorough and store and verify the complete bitcoin blockchain, while others are optimized for efficiency and may accept slight security and privacy tradeoffs.
+Based on use case and context, bitcoin nodes can be behave differently.
+Some store and verify the complete bitcoin blockchain.
+Others are optimized for efficiency and usability, usually at the expense of some security and privacy.

 Full nodes #